Inuit Tapiriit Kanatami v Parliament and Council

-Inuit Tapiriit Kanatami v Parliament and Council (2013) C-583/11 is an EU law case, concerning judicial review in the European Union.
+Inuit Tapiriit Kanatami v Parliament and Council (2013) C-583/11 is an EU law case concerned with judicial review in the European Union.

 Facts

-The claimants, Inuit Tapiriit Kanatami, a non-profit Canadian organisation representing over 50,000 Inuit, challenged a regulation of Parliament and Council on seal products.
-They further argued that to not be allowed a claim under TFEU art 263(4) would be inconsistent with the CFREU art 47 on an effective remedy.
+The claimants, Inuit Tapiriit Kanatami, a non-profit Canadian organisation representing over 50,000 Inuit, challenged a regulation of the European Parliament and Council on seal products.
+They further argued that to not be allowed a claim under TFEU art 263(4) would be inconsistent with the Charter of Fundamental Rights of the European Union, article 47, on an effective remedy.

 The General Court rejected the application, because it challenged a regulation made as a legislative act under TFEU art 289, and this was not a 'regulatory' act under art 263(4).
 This meant the claimants would have to show individual as well as direct concern.

 Judgment

-The Grand Chamber of the Court of Justice, upholding the General Court, held that a 'legislative act' is defined by the procedure used to adopt it, not on a functional basis.
+The Grand Chamber of the Court of Justice, upholding the decision of the General Court, held that a 'legislative act' is defined by the procedure used to adopt it, not on a functional basis.